krischer/LASIF/doc/tutorial/16_customizing_lasif.rst

     A simple way to keep track of the differences in these function is to branch based on the current iteration.

-All of the custom function are passed an :class:`~lasif.iteration_xml.Iteration` object, thus code like the following is the preferred way to handle differences in these function per iterations.

 .. code-block:: python

     def custom_function(arg1, iteration):